signalfx/splunk-otel-go/MIGRATING.md

 | `OTEL_EVENT_ATTRIBUTE_COUNT_LIMIT` | Maximum allowed attribute per span event count | unlimited |
 | `OTEL_LINK_ATTRIBUTE_COUNT_LIMIT`| Maximum allowed attribute per span link count | unlimited |

-Note: Prior use of [`tracing.WithRecordedValueMaxLength`] should be replaced by setting `OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT` to the same value.
+Replace any instance of [`tracing.WithRecordedValueMaxLength`] by setting `OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT` to the same value.

 ### Replace all Manual Instrumentation

 Recreate all spans created with the [`tracer`] package using OpenTelemetry.
 OpenTelemetry uses tracers to encapsulate the tracing function of a single instrumentation library.
 Create a `Tracer` from the global `TracerProvider` registered when you started the [`distro.SDK`].
 To do this, use the [`otel.Tracer`] function and pass the name of your application.
 For example:

 ```go
 tracer := otel.Tracer("my-application")
 ```

-Use this created `tracer` and its `Start` function to replace all [`tracer.StartSpan`] invocations.
+Use this created `Tracer` and its `Start` function to replace all [`tracer.StartSpan`] invocations.
 The `operationName` parameter can be used as the `name` parameter for `Start`.
 The following replacements are used for [`tracer.StartSpanOption`] instances.